rezatajari/SqlServerChallenges/T-SQL-Fundamentals/chapter2/exercise1/README.md

 ### 3. Language-Neutral Date Literals
 The solution uses the `YYYYMMDD` format.
 This is the safest format in SQL Server as it is not affected by regional `SET DATEFORMAT` or `SET LANGUAGE` settings, ensuring the backend code is robust across different server environments.

-## Solution
-The implementation can be found in the `Exercise1.sql` file in this directory.